andreaowu/fisk-2023/syllabus.md

 ### Exams
 This course will have 2 midterms and 1 final exam, spaced evenly across the semester.
 - Exam 1 is on Wednesday, September 15th
-- Exam 2 is on Wednesday, October 26th
+- Exam 2 is on Wednesday, Nov 1st
 - Exam 3 is the final exam

 ### Cheating